jimmyshah83/remote-db-mcp-server/COSMOS_DB_SETUP.md

 2. **Permission Error**:
    - Make sure you're using the **PRIMARY KEY** (not the secondary key)
    - Verify your account has the necessary permissions
+   - For service principal authentication, ensure proper role assignments are configured

+3. **Role Assignment Issues**:
+   - Verify the service principal has the correct Cosmos DB roles assigned
+   - Check that the role assignment scope includes your Cosmos DB account
+   - Ensure the service principal credentials are correct in your `.env` file
+   - Run `az role assignment list --assignee YOUR_CLIENT_ID` to verify assignments

+4. **Authentication Errors**:
+   - For service principal: Check `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, and `AZURE_TENANT_ID`
+   - For AAD: Ensure you're logged in with `az login`
+   - Verify the service principal hasn't expired or been deleted

 3. **Container Already Exists**:
    - The script will use the existing container if it exists